top of page

 You’ll be elated to learn that the clean and jerk features in this upper body kettlebell circuit.

-Benefits of this upper body kettlebell circuit
+Upper body kettlebell circuit benefits

 Organised around four upper body kettlebell exercises, this circuit has been designed to build strength in the back, chest, shoulders and arms – biceps, triceps and forearms.
 If this upper body kettlebell circuit is incorporated into your weekly training routine, you should begin to experience an increase in upper body strength.